ad-mz/R-Data-Analysis/iris-dataset-analysis.md

 ```

 ![](iris-dataset-analysis_files/figure-gfm/unnamed-chunk-9-1.png)<!-- -->
-Adding a trend line since it’s a scatterplot, to see the correlation
+Adding a trend line since it’s a scatterplot to help see the correlation
 better.

 ``` r